 What Is a HatchLab?

 A HatchLab is a new kind of global storytelling workshop.
-Designed to build creative strategy muscles for nonprofit organizations, HatchLabs facilitate collaborations between filmmakers, movement leaders, scientists/technologists and communities, and offer new tools and opportunities for the voices of those most marginalized to be a central part of creative and social transformation.
+Designed to build creative strategy muscles for filmmakers and nonprofit organizations, HatchLabs facilitate collaborations between artists, movement leaders, scientists/technologists, civic leaders, policy makers and communities.
+HatchLabs offer new tools and opportunities for the voices of those traditionally marginalized to be a central part of creative ideation and social reform.

-After a HatchLab, the collaborative projects that emerge from the workshop will be eligible for funding and mentorship throughout the year.
-We feel the urgency to move beyond tired Hollywood tropes and apocalyptic messages to support international artist residencies, co-created films and videos, new data-inspired storytelling and interactive projects that honor and amplify the voices, wisdom and experience of those most vulnerable to climate change.
+After a HatchLab, the collaborative projects that emerge from the workshop are eligible for funding and mentorship throughout the year.
+We feel an urgency to move beyond tired Hollywood tropes, appropriation and apocalyptic messaging to support co-created films and videos, community-based artist residencies, interactive projects and innovative technologies that honor and amplify the voices, wisdom and lived experience of the people whose stories are told.

 A NEW KIND OF HATCHLAB